hymzhao/stat359/student/README_finalproj.md

 ### Note: Assignment folders 1-3 and the general final_project folder are from previous coursework and are not part of this specific study.

-## How to Reproduce
+## How to Reproduce & Evaluate
+1. Environment Setup
-Environment: This project uses poetry.
-Run poetry install and poetry shell to set up dependencies.
+This project uses poetry.
+Run poetry install and poetry shell to set up the dependencies.

-Pipeline: Run student/01_training_and_analysis.ipynb to see the data generation and training logs.

-Analysis: Run student/02_final_visualizations.ipynb to regenerate the final charts and diagnostic tests.
+2. Viewing the Training Pipeline (No Execution Required) You can open student/01_training_and_analysis.ipynb to read through the data generation steps and view the preserved training logs.
+The final models are already saved in the models/ directory, so you do not need to rerun this notebook.

+3. Running the Analysis (Interactive)
+To evaluate the model and regenerate the findings:

+Open student/02_final_visualizations.ipynb.

+You can safely select "Run All".
+This notebook will load the pre-trained .pt checkpoints from the models/ folder, execute the OOD stress tests, and generate the final charts and Tokenizer X-Ray diagnostics instantly.

 ## Key Findings
 Physical Failure: Tokenizer X-rays show the model cannot "see" certain operators (like /) because they were not included in the BPE training.